paradoxical-dev/color_compiler.nvim/README.md

 The goal of this plugin is to precompile your current theme to avoid the tax in startup times.

-Although this feature is packaged in many popular plugins, such as [catppuccin](https://github.com/catppuccin/nvim) or [kanagawa](https://github.com/rebelot/kanagawa.nvim), this project allows any custom confiuration to be compiled and saved for later use.
+Although this feature is packaged in popular themes, such as [catppuccin](https://github.com/catppuccin/nvim) or [kanagawa](https://github.com/rebelot/kanagawa.nvim), this project allows any custom confiuration to be compiled and saved for later use.

 The code has been heavily based off of [catppuccin's implementation](https://github.com/catppuccin/nvim/blob/f8a155ab5891c5d2fb709b7e85627f1783d5a5d9/lua/catppuccin/lib/compiler.lua) and adapted to work with any currently set colorscheme